Stem Cell Therapy For Acne Repair

-Adult stem cell treatment of acne scars produces extremely natural and long-lasting effects, but it is not widely available in the United States.
+Adult stem cell treatment of acne scars6 produces extremely natural and long-lasting effects, but it is not widely available in the United States.
 But you don’t have to have traditional fat grafting or have your skin injected with a synthetic filler to deal with your acne scars now.

 A skilled cosmetologist can show you simple ways to make acne scars less visible by highlighting other areas of skin.
 Often you can highlight a different area of skin to direct attention away from the scar to smooth skin.
 Or you can apply a slightly different tone of makeup to one side of your face that makes the scar seem to blend in with your natural skin tone.

 The experience of Japanese dermatologists with stem cell augmentation of the skin may not be completely transferable to treatment of people with other skin types elsewhere in the world.
 Japanese people who have acne tend to deal with it cosmetically by emphasizing cheek bones—and that doesn’t work with with every size and shape of face.
-But while you are waiting for safe and affordable adult stem cell treatments to arrive in your own country, you can use skillful cosmetic procedures to look our best.
+But while you are waiting for safe and affordable adult stem cell treatments to arrive in your own country, you can use time-tested, skillful cosmetic procedures7 to look our best.